thecapacity/a130/pages/policy.md

 #### h.
 Information Management and Access

-1) Agencies shall incorporate in planning, budgeting, governance, and other policies appropriate steps to ensure that:
+1) Agencies must continue to incorporate in planning, budgeting, governance, and other policies appropriate steps to ensure that:

  a) Information is managed throughout its life cycle to promote openness and interoperability, and to safeguard systems and information; this includes all stages through which the information passes, including: creating or collection, processing, maintenance, storage, use, sharing, dissemination, and disposition; and